BalaQan/Balakhan-Profile/README.md

-- 👋 Hi, I’m @JamBashir
+- 👋 Hi, I’m @balaQan, my real name is Bala Khan and I'm from Norway
-- 👀 I’m interested in [CODE]
+- 👀 I’m interested in programming and develope new things!
-- 🌱 I’m currently learning [PYTHON]
+- 🌱 I’m currently learning PHP, I'm trying to learn English, yes I'm a good learner!
-- 💞️ I’m looking to collaborate on [YOU]
+- 💞️ I’m looking to collaborate on anybody who can teach me new lessons!
-- 📫 How to reach me [HERE]
+- 📫 You can find me in here!

 <!---
-JamBashir/JamBashir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Balakhan Profile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->